superluminar-io/terraform-workshop/1-getting-started/README.md

 We just created an empty S3 bucket.
 Go to the [S3 console](https://s3.console.aws.amazon.com/s3/buckets) and verify the existence.

 What's going on here?
-We created a simple `.tf` file: Terraform comes with its syntax called [HCL](https://www.terraform.io/language/syntax/configuration).
+We created a `.tf` file: Terraform comes with its syntax called [HCL](https://www.terraform.io/language/syntax/configuration).
 In the `main.tf` file, we set the required Terraform version.
 After that, we configure a provider.
 Throughout the workshop, we focus on AWS and only deploy AWS resources.
-The [AWS provider](https://www.terraform.io/language/providers) gives us all the resources and data sources we need to interact with AWS.
+The [AWS provider](https://www.terraform.io/language/providers) gives us all the resources and data sources we need to describe AWS infrastructure.

 Bare in mind, that Terraform provides [dozens of providers](https://registry.terraform.io/browse/providers) (e.g. Azure, Google Cloud Platform or even Auth0).